lmorchard/feedland-docker/README.docker.md

 - **MailHog**: Email testing tool that captures all outgoing emails

 ## Quick Start

+0. Download [main.zip from feedlandInstall](https://github.com/scripting/feedlandInstall/archive/refs/heads/main.zip) and expand it - this should produce the directory feedlandInstall-main/

 1. **Copy the environment and config files**:
    ```bash